blog detail

 This is also a good time to check for any leaks or corrosion along the gutter seams.
 Minor issues can often be patched with gutter sealant.

-Step 6: Reinstall and inspect
+Step 6: Reinstall and Final Inspection

 Reattach your gutter guards securely, following the same method used to remove them.
 Make sure each section lies flat and locks into place as gaps can allow debris back in or cause the guard to shift during heavy rain.